A Simple Algorithm for Exact Multinomial Tests: A Brief Review on Testing a Simple Multinomial Hypothesis

 In what follows, the focus is on the chi-square, log-likelihood ratio and probability mass statistics.

-\subsection{Acceptance Regions}
+\subsection{Acceptance regions}

 As outlined in the introduction, acceptance regions are of major importance to the idea pursued in this work.
-Given a test statistic $T$, the \emph{acceptance region at level} $\alpha > 0$ is defined as
+Given a test statistic $T$, the \emph{acceptance region at level} $\alpha > 0$ is defined using $p$-values given by \eqref{Eq:Pval} as